 “Over the years.”
 Brooks chimes in, “I’ve learned to listen to the farmers, the craft maltsters, the producers.
 You tell us what you want, and we produce it.
 Our collaboration produces better barley.”

 Brent Manning of Riverbend Malt House echoes that sentiment.
 “We got a chance to do pilot runs a couple of years back when Avalon was still a serial number.
 We were so excited to be involved” he remembers.
 “We did hot steeps and found distinct flavor differences.
 It performed above our expectations— with high extract, low protein, and low betas, putting us on par with the best-of from traditional barley-growing regions.
-Flash forward to this moment where Avalon hits the streets – we’ve got high-quality malt that matches and exceeds world-class specs, with a compelling origin story.”
+Flash forward to this moment when Avalon hits the streets – we’ve got high-quality malt that matches and exceeds world-class specs, with a compelling origin story.”

 At the kernel of that story is the new variety’s name, Avalon.
 It’s the name of the street that Billy Dawson lived on at his 6th generation farm, where his family will harvest the varietal for the first time this year.